Adult Learning in a Pandemic

-In order to support those who have lower paid roles, and were more likely to have lost their jobs during the pandemic, the government is stepping in.
+In order to support those who have lower-paid roles, and were more likely to have lost their jobs during the pandemic, the government is stepping in.
 They have recently announced a ‘lifelong learning guarantee’ to support people to retrain and upskill.
-It is important to not only provide this training in order to help those who are facing redundancy, but to ensure the employment opportunities are available afterwards.
+It is essential to not only provide this training in order to help those who are facing redundancy but to ensure that employment opportunities are available afterwards.

 Online Learning is the Future